Frequently Asked Questions

 HOW TO GET A PAYMENT FROM THE SETTLEMENT FUND

-Payments from the Settlement Funds will not be distributed until the Court grants final approval of the CDK Settlement, the Fee and Expense Application, and allocation and distribution of the Settlement Funds.
+Payments from the Settlement Funds will not be distributed until the Court grants final approval of the allocation and distribution of the Settlement Funds.
 Any objections or appeals must also be resolved.
 Settlement updates will be provided on this website or may be obtained through contacting the Settlement Administrator.

 The January 10, 2025 deadline to submit a claim to get a payment from the Settlement Funds has passed.